mja65/Emu68-Imager/docs/InstructionsEmu68ImagerV2.md

 ## Running the Tool

+Prior to starting the tool will run some checks including that you have accessibility to the internet in order to be able to download the software required.

+Once completed, the tool will check you have the most recent input files along with core software required to run the tool.
+If this is the first time running it may take a little time to get this software.

-Once you have selected the mode you will be presented with the start screen.
+Once you have selected the mode, the prerequisite checks have been made and you have the right initial software downloaded, you will be presented with the start screen.
 Each tab (shown on the left) will take you to a different page

 ### Start